 Google Nest or Home speakers and displays with Google Assistant can announce when someone rings your doorbell, and if the device includes a screen, you can also see who’s there.
-Here’s how to set up your Google Nest Hello to work with your Google Assistant-enabled speaker or display.
+Your device needs to be in the same home as your Nest Hello to get visitor announcements.

 You can get announcements from your Nest Hello video doorbell on:

 1. Install the Nest and Google Home apps

-On your phone or tablet, make sure you have both of these:
+On your phone or tablet, make sure you have both of these apps.